johnny-la/go-compiler/README.md

 ## Testing the compiler

-To test the compiler, a series of Golang test programs are included.
+To test the compiler, a series of Golang test programs are included in the **programs/** directory.
 To run the test suite, execute the following command:

 ```
 ./test.sh